- Last updated:

 Building certifiers cannot approve any work that conflicts with the local planning scheme or the Queensland Development Code.
 If you are unsure whether your work complies, you can complete a request for town planning appraisal.

 If you need a variation to the requirements of the scheme or code, complete a request for concurrency agency response (building work).
 Council must receive this request before a building certifier can grant approval.

 From 1 July 2019, permit applications are divided into two streams, FastTrack and standard.
 Timeframes for local government and public entity plumbing application approvals are significantly reduced.
-Refer to new permit application system (form 1) fact sheet for more information.
+Refer to plumbing and drainage forms and templates for more information.